rajeshgangireddy/awesome-digital-biology/README.md

 > protein/binder/antibody design, molecular generation, genomics & single-cell
 > foundation models, and the software that powers them.

 Why this list exists: the AI-for-biology space is exploding, but resources are scattered across dozens of narrow, often-stale lists.
+Most of the existing "awesome" repos for digital biology are not maintained.

-This repo aims to be the **single go-to hub** — broad in scope, strict in curation, and kept fresh via an automated scanning bot that proposes new papers every 2 days (see [Recent Papers](docs/staging/recent-papers.md), triaged into the sections below by maintainers/contributors).
+This repo aims to be the
+**single go-to hub** — broad in scope, strict in curation, and kept fresh via an automated scanning bot that creates a PR for new papers every 2 days (see [Recent Papers](docs/staging/recent-papers.md), triaged into the sections below by maintainers/contributors).